Thin is in. The skinny on the thin band engagement ring

 Sizing You Up

-While our fantastic (with a capital F) jewelers can customize any of our ring styles up to 6mm in width, engagement rings primarily sit in the 1.5mm-2mm width range.
+While our fantastic (with a capital F) jewelers can customize any of our ring styles up to 6mm in width, a thin engagement ring band primarily sits in the 1.5mm-1.8mm range.
 That’s width, mind you, not thickness, which can also vary based on style and whether there are any small pave diamonds set in the band (which requires a bit more thickness).
 Many of our engagement ring bands are created in a round, comfort fit style that will give you a pretty consistent thickness throughout and is ultra-comfy to wear day in and day out.